ROBERT ELLIS

 How Long Does It Take You to Write a Book?

-When I’m writing, I write quickly.
-That might not sound right based on my publishing schedule, but it’s true.
-From start to finish, it usually takes me about ten months.
-The first three months or so are spent fleshing out an idea and doing research.
+When I’m able to write, I write quickly.
+From start to finish, it usually takes about ten months.
+The first three months or so are spent fleshing out ideas and doing research.
 I love this part of the process.
-I’ve worked with the FBI, taken the “morgue tour” with medical examiners (very scary), and spent time with homicide detectives in Washington and Philadelphia, but mostly, Los Angeles.
-Getting to a completed first draft usually takes me about six months.
+I’ve worked with the FBI, forensic specialists in numerous crime labs, taken the “morgue tour” with a medical examiner (very scary), and spent time with homicide detectives in Washington and Philadelphia, but mostly, Los Angeles with two detectives from the Robbery-Homicide Division.
+Getting to a completed first draft usually takes about six months.
 The last half of The Love Killings was written in a single month to meet my editor’s deadline.
-I wrote one finished chapter per day for thirty-one days.
+I wrote one finished chapter every day for thirty-one days.
 Writing quickly worked out for The Dead Room as well.
 And for anyone wondering why Matt Jones looks up and counts the number of ceiling tiles during the autopsy in City of Echoes, it’s got a lot to do with me taking that “morgue tour.”

 What About Crime Fiction?